KKamien1/cf-task/README.md

-# My inputs about task | My Assumption
+# My inputs about task | My Assumptions

 -   No results on initial state with empty input
 -   Have a flexible approach to easily modify in the future e.g. filters, results limit, param (not only title).
-The Initial setup included in `constans.ts`
+The Initial setup included in `constans.ts`.
 -   I haven't created a theme with css related variables and values.
 I should be done if we want to extend app in the future.
 -   Tests are basic ones, not covering all necessary causes.
+-   It's never perfect.
+A lot of refactor can be done, just hold my beer and wait a while ;)

+TO DO:

+-   Remove 'No results' on enter page,
+-   Set focus on input after reset,
+-   Have a look at performance and improve it then.
+-   Extract styled components to separeted files `styled.ts`

 ---